twhoff/timeboxer/README.md

 -   **CSS Layout Updates**: Utilised CSS variables for improved consistency and maintainability, setting a foundation for future theming and design tokens.
 -   **Performance Enhancements**: Refactored components like `TimeBlockGrid` and `TimeBlock` for better readability and performance, ensuring smoother user experiences.
 -   **Resizing and Duplication Logic**: Enhanced user interactions for resizing blocks and duplicating across days using CMD + Click for improved flexibility.
+-   **Note Feature Enhancement**: Implemented a new note-taking feature within time blocks, allowing for detailed annotations directly in the app.